 Engaging Audiences with Era-Appropriate Technology

 The applications for LED display tech in museums are potentially limitless.
 Smaller displays are perfect as wayfinding guides, while larger installs bring remarkable utility in promoting new exhibits and events.
 Audiences will find display features like these everywhere else in their life so to avoid being perceived as antiquated museums need to keep up.
 These more standard applications for LED display tech will show a baseline level of commitment to engaging younger generations, but to really make an impact museums are integrating LED tech into the exhibits.
 A core goal for museums has always been to surround their visitors in the subject matter in hopes of transporting them into whatever world or time period the museum covers.
-Museums have usually done this with static exhibits but modern museums are using LED displays to present dazzling digital recreations that audiences can interact with directly.
+Museums have usually done this with static exhibits but modern galleries are using museum LED displays to present dazzling digital recreations that audiences can interact with directly.
 Curved tunnels of LED can immerse a visitor in an underwater shipwreck, while a room blanketed with digital wallpaper can transport a guest into a medieval castle.

 A few decades ago, most museums agreed their purpose was generally educative: That is, visitors were expected to have an already established academic interest in the museum’s subject matter and the curators sought to cater that interest.
 Visitors came explicitly to learn, and museums existed to teach.
 Dropping attendance indicates that arrangement is no longer working for consumers, who crave the ability to engage on a more interactive level.
-By integrating LED display solutions into their space, museums can inspire visitors with the interactive experiences they prefer while still impressing learnings upon them.
+By integrating museum LED displays into their space, museums can inspire visitors with the interactive experiences they prefer while still impressing learnings upon them.
 Teachers have long known that not every student learns the same way.
 Museums are finally realizing that not every generation learns the same way either and they are catching up to modern consumers by incorporating era-appropriate display technology.